ReuveniDor/README-creator/README.md

 ## Project Description

 This project provides a tool to automatically generate README.md files for Python projects.
-The tool extracts function headers and their docstrings (or preceding comments if no docstring) from a given Python file, and uses a model to create the README content.
+The tool extracts function headers and their docstrings (or preceding comments if no docstring) from a given Python file, and uses google AI model to create the README content.

 ## How to Run the Project